plasma-mobile/docs/Flashing_SingleROM.md

 Now:

-* Press volume up or volume down until the "Restart to recovery" option appears
+* Press volume up or volume down until the "Recovery Mode" option appears
 * Confirm pressing the power button

-TWRP will now install (this might take a while), please note that it will reboot into stock Android on its own.
+TWRP will now install (this might take a while).
+Once installed, The TWRP screen will appear.

 ## Download images